An unique village cricket club

 Club Colours and Emblem

 Official Club Colours are Black and Gold which appear on the club emblem, official kit and jumper trims.
-Previously HCC’s club colours were been French Blue and Chocolate.
+Previously HCC’s club colours were been French Grey and Chocolate.

 The Club emblem depicts clockwise St. Margaret’s Church, an Oak tree symbolising the Oak forests which once covered the Weald, Oast Houses symbolising the hop industry and a Gun symbolising the late 16th and 17th Century Gun Foundry when Horsmonden was the centre of the English arms industry.